etherforce/FeTSy/fetsy/webclient/scripts/app.coffee.md

     ]

-## Setup and load JSData ressource for tickets
+## Setup and load JSData ressource for tickets and tags

 Append a factory recipe to the app which keeps the tickets ressource definitions.